AdrienneHizon/EXPERIMENT-3_HIZON_2ECEA/README.md

 ![image](https://github.com/user-attachments/assets/2eeaa930-de39-436e-8644-37a7b2d93b30)

-To display multiple specific models and only their "cyl" and "gear".
-The .loc() function will be used but with a condition OR statement inside the first initialization and a specific display of columns on the second initialization
+To display multiple specific models and only their "cyl" and "gear" The .loc() function will be used but with a condition OR statement inside the first initialization and a specific display of columns on the second initialization

 ```python
 cars.loc[(cars['Model'] == 'Mazda RX4 Wag') |